lathiyadhruvraj/SQL_interview_questions/README.md

 # SQL_interview_questions
-This repo is being created for sole purpose aiming towards solving various interview questions from top MNCs.
+This repo is being created, aiming towards solving various interview questions from top MNCs.
+May also include the other good sql queries.